Joe2k/PS-Companion/README.md

 ## 🎓 **How to Use?**

-1. Install the extension from [Chrome Webstore](https://chrome.google.com/webstore/detail/ps-companion/jaleeakcpipiimnpmbjlimcgmojdjdad)
+1. Install the extension from [Chrome Webstore](https://chrome.google.com/webstore/detail/ps-companion/jaleeakcpipiimnpmbjlimcgmojdjdad) (**_Does not have new features and UI yet.
+Go for manual install if you want the new features_**)
 2. Download the latest Station Details CSV from the new web app [psitseasy.ml](https://psitseasy.ml/) in the Project Bank Page.
 3. Sort the rows of the sheet in the preference order you want.
 Do not change/delete any columns.
 Only rearrange with the rows.
 4. Now you are ready to upload it in the [Fill station preferences page](http://psd.bits-pilani.ac.in/Student/StudentStationPreference.aspx)